-In Reception, children will also take part in discrete, daily phonics sessions which are split into differentiated groups, when needed.
+Children will also take part in discrete, daily phonics sessions.
+In Reception, these sessions can be split into differentiated groups, as needed, at different points in the year.
 Phase 1 phonics sessions will begin in Nursery and will progress to Phase 2 when appropriate.
 This would normally be expected to begin during the summer term.

-Planning across the Early Years Foundation Stage involves different themes which run across each half-term.
-Please see 'Appendix 3; EYFS Long-Term Plan CYCLE A and CYCLE B' for more details.
+Planning across the Early Years Foundation Stage involves different themes which run across each halfterm.
+(Please see 'EYFS Our Theme Summaries CYCLE A and CYCLE B' for more details.)
 We follow a two-yearly cycle to ensure that key texts and learning activities are not duplicated across Nursery and Reception.